-Can’t exercise physical visitation with your child or children right now because of COVID-19?
+Can’t exercise physical visitation because of COVID-19?

 Social distancing, confined to home, or maybe even actually quarantined because you are positive for the virus?
 Live too far away right now?
 Or maybe the other parent is simply denying you to visit right now?
 Remember that you are in control of continuing your relationship with your child/children.